Perter Saaremets

 Communities can bring people together.
 Bridging divides and offering support.
 Spaces of resilience and places for healing.

-This Refugee Week everyone is invited to spend time with friends and build new connections in and beyond our neighbourhoods.
-From communal meals and open air film screenings, to football matches and music making, let’s share the feelings of welcome and belonging.
+This Refugee Week everyone was invited to spend time with friends and build new connections in and beyond our neighbourhoods.
+From communal meals and open air film screenings, to football matches and music making, we've shared the feelings of welcome and belonging.
 Listening, learning, laughing together.

 13th June- 2nd July 10am -5pm